Haribo: History

+Early history

 On 13 December 1920, the company was registered in the commercial register by its founder Johannes Riegel.
 In 1921, his wife Gertrud Riegel was the company's first employee.
 According to the company, Riegel's seed capital was a sack of sugar, a copper pot, a marble slab, a stool, a stonewalled stove and a roller.
 In the same year, he bought a house that was located in the Kessenich district of Bonn, on a street called Bergstraße.
 The house was Haribo's first production facility.

 Two years after the company's founding, Hans Riegel invented the precursor of the Goldbear, which was still called Tanzbär (Dancing Bear) at that time.
 However, it was not only bigger than the present gummy bears, but also softer, due to the use of gum arabic instead of the now common gelatine.

 In 1925, Haribo began producing licorice products.
 The sales organization in Germany and the main building of the new production facility were established at the beginning of the 1930s.

+1940s-1990s

 According to the company, production fell immensely during the Second World War, partly due to a shortage of raw materials.
-In 2000, Haribo was suspected of having employed forced labourers during this war.
-However, the manufacturer denied this and consequently refused to pay into the forced labour fund.

 After Johann Riegel's early death in March 1945, the company was initially continued by his wife.
 After sons Hans and Paul returned from captivity in 1946, they took over its management.